CareerAdvance Pre-Apprentice Boot Camp and Apprenticeships

 Shop Basics

-Shop Basics provides you with an introduction to Advanced Manufacturing concepts, and establishes a comprehensive understanding of the manufacturing process, including how to remain safe on the job and in the shop.
-This is a required course for all students.
+Required for all students.
+In this introductory course, establish a comprehensive understanding of the manufacturing process, including how to remain safe on the job and in the shop.
 MFG-101E.

 Advanced Manufacturing Core

-Building upon the information learned in Shop Basics, Advanced Manufacturing Core provides you with further knowledge in the areas of Blueprint Reading, Geometric Dimensioning & Tolerancing (GD&T), Bench Working Skills, Safety, 2-D and 3-D Computer Aided Design (CAD), and Computer Aided Manufacturing (CAM).
-After successful completion of this class, students will be eligible to earn OSHA-10 Safety Certification and a SolidWorks Associate Certification.
+Building upon the information learned in Shop Basics, Advanced Manufacturing Core provides you with further knowledge in the areas of Blueprint Reading, Geometric Dimensioning & Tolerancing (GD&T), Bench Working Skills, Safety, 2-D AND 3-D Computer Aided Design (CAD), Manual Machining and Computer Numerically Controlled Machines (CNC).
+After successful completion of this class, students will be eligible to earn OSHA-10 Safety Certification and NIMS: Measurement Material and Safety Certification.
 MFG-106E.

 NIMS Certification Prep

 The National Institute for Metalworking Skills (NIMS) Certification Prep class provides students with practice exams and lab time to improve their skills.
-Students will be able to earn up to five NIMS certifications in this course: Drill Press 1; Grinding 1; Job Planning, Benchwork & Layout; Measurement, Materials & Safety; Milling 1.
+Students will be eligible to earn the NIMS: Bench Work & Layout certification upon completion of this class.
 MFG-108E.

 Edit